Extended Weyl groups, Hurwitz transitivity and weighted projective lines I: Generalities and the tubular case: Rigidity of the poset

-The aim of this section is to prove Theorem \ref{thm:HurwitzNonRed}.
-Througout this section $(W,S)$ will be a finite Coxeter system of rank $n$ with set of reflections $T$.
-For elements in $T^n$ we use the notation
+In this section $(W,S)$ is a tubular elliptic Weyl system of rank $n+2$ with root system $\Phi$, set of reflections $T$ and Coxeter transformation $c \in W$, and we will continue the notation introduced in Section~\ref{sec:Elliptic} and in the beginning of Section~\ref{sec:HurwitzElliptic}.

-to indicate that both $n$-tuples are in the same orbit under the Hurwitz action.
-Further for $w \in W$ with $\ell_T(w)=n$ we define the sets